elankath/mcmdesign/src/machine-controller/mc_helper_methods.md

 ##  controller.setMachineTerminationStatus

 `setMachineTerminationStatus` set's the machine status to terminating.
 This is illustrated below.
 Please note that `Machine.Status.LastOperation` is set an instance of the `LastOperation` struct.
-This is VERY misleading as this generally the Next Operation carried in the next pickup by the reconciler func.
+(This appears a bit misleading as this can be interpreted as sometimes the Next Operation carried in the next pickup by the reconciler func?: Discuss this)

 ```go
 func (c *controller) setMachineTerminationStatus(ctx context.Context, dmr *driver.DeleteMachineRequest) (machineutils.RetryPeriod, error)